About

 For more information about our CDE and CITF data sharing policies and procedures, visit our Tools and Information for Researchers page.

 The CITF Databank contains de-identified individual-level data, which is available through restricted access; researchers wishing to use these data must submit a request to the CITF.
-To access the data in the CITF Databank, please enter the CITF Data Access Portal below.
+To access the data in the CITF Databank, please enter the CITF Data Portal.
+The access process is free of charge.

-Applications for access to the CITF Databank are accepted and assessed by the CITF Data Access Committee on an ongoing basis.
-Once you have filed an application for access, your request is sent for administrative review by the Data Access Office.
-Once the application is deemed complete, it is reviewed by the Data Access Committee.
+Applications for access to the CITF Databank are accepted and assessed by the CITF Data Access Office and Data Access Committee on an ongoing basis.
 For a more detailed description, please see the Data Access Procedure.

 CITF Data Access Committee